AN/TWQ-1 Avenger

-The Avenger Air Defense System, designated AN/TWQ-1 under the Joint Electronics Type Designation System, is an American self-propelled surface-to-air missile system which provides mobile, short-range air defense protection for ground units against cruise missiles, unmanned aerial vehicles, low-flying fixed-wing aircraft, and helicopters.
+The AN/TWQ-1 Avenger Air Defense System is an American self-propelled surface-to-air missile system that provides mobile, short-range air defense protection for ground units against cruise missiles, unmanned aerial vehicles, low-flying fixed-wing aircraft, and helicopters.

-The Avenger was originally developed for the United States Armed Forces and is currently used by the U.S. Army.
-The Avenger system was also used by the U.S. Marine Corps.
+The Avenger was originally developed for the United States Armed Forces; it is currently used by the U.S. Army and previously by the U.S. Marine Corps.

+In accordance with the Joint Electronics Type Designation System (JETDS), the "AN/TWQ-1" designation represents the first design of an Army–Navy electronic device for ground transportable armament special combination equipment.
+The JETDS system is now used to also name all Department of Defense and some NATO electronic systems.

 History

 Originally developed as a private venture by Boeing in the 1980s, the Avenger was developed over a period of only 10 months from initial concept to delivery for testing to the U.S. Army.
 Initial testing was conducted in May 1984 at the Army's Yakima Training Center in the U.S. state of Washington.
 During testing three FIM-92 Stinger missiles were fired.
-During the first test firing the system achieved a direct hit while moving at 20 mph.
+During the first test firing, on April 1984, the system achieved a direct hit while the Avenger was moving at 20 mph.

 The second test firing, conducted at night while stationary, also achieved a direct hit.
 The third test firing, conducted while on the move and in the rain, did not achieve a direct hit, but did pass within the missile's kill range, so the shot was scored as a tactical kill.
 All three test shots were conducted by operators who had never fired the missile before.

-In 1987, the U.S. Army awarded the first production contract for 325 units.
+In August 1987, the U.S. Army awarded Boeing the first production contract for 325 units.
+On 1 November 1988, the first unit was delivered.
 In 1989, the system began its Initial Operational Test and Evaluation (IOT&E) series of tests.
 The tests were conducted in two stages with Stage 1 consisting of acquisition and tracking trials at Fort Hunter Liggett, California, and Stage 2 consisting of live-fire testing at White Sands Missile Range, New Mexico.
 In February 1990, the Avenger system was deemed operationally effective and began replacing the M163 and M167 VADS.
 Two variants were deployed based on the Humvee chassis: M998 HMMWV Avenger and M1097 Heavy HMMWV Avenger.

+By January 1997, the Army had received over 900 units of the Avenger system.

 The first operational deployment of the system occurred during the buildup for the Persian Gulf War.
 With the success of this deployment, the U.S. Army signed an additional contract for another 679 vehicles, bringing the total order to 1,004 units.
-The Avenger was again successfully deployed in support of NATO operations during the Bosnian War.
+The Avenger was again deployed in support of NATO operations during the Bosnian War.
 The Avenger system received widespread public exposure when it was placed around the Pentagon during the first anniversary of the September 11 attacks of 2001.
 The Avenger was also deployed during the U.S. military's operations in Afghanistan and Iraq.